BuildIt-Poland/kohls-checkout/src/styleguide/content/Logo.md

-This section contains the The Store by BuildIt logo but it can also have additional logos.
+This section contains the **The Store** logo but it can also have additional logos.

 ### Logo guidelines

 - Place the logo on white background
 - Never place the logo on images
-- Minimum size of the icon should be 32x32px
 - When positioning the logo beside elements, ensure there is enough clear space
 - Don't add additional shadows or effects, modify colors or change orientation